Potential Financial Steps for T-Mobile Employees in December

 From a cash flow perspective, now may be a good time for heavy contributions:

-Someone in the 28% federal and 8% state tax brackets might get $0.36 on every dollar contributed back in a few months with their tax return.
+Someone in the 24% federal and 8% state tax brackets might get $0.32 of every dollar contributed back in a few months with their tax return.

 Individual Retirement Arrangement (IRA)

 Contributing to an IRA might be especially helpful for a spouse.
-Their contributions will likely reduce the income tax for a married couple who files jointly.
+Doing so could reduce the income tax for a married couple who files jointly.

-The IRA income limits don’t apply to someone not covered by an employer retirement plan.
+The IRA deduction income limits are higher for someone not covered by an employer retirement plan.
 That’s especially common in single income families.
-In that case, the spouse with earned income would need to have enough earned income above their retirement plan contributions to cover the contribution of their spouse.
+The spouse with earned income would need to have earned enough to covesr both of their contributions.

 Although the deadline to contribute to an IRA is usually tax day, it may make sense to do so now.
 It’s easy to forget!